JulienRobberechts/event-api/readme.md

 ### Testing strategy

-I've used different strategies for tests:
+I've used different strategies for tests.

 #### Controller tests

-[Tests on the controller](.\packages\server\controllers\events-controller.test.js) check only the controller logic in isolation.
+[Tests on the controller](./packages/server/controllers/events-controller.test.js) check only the controller logic in isolation.
 The adapter to the third party api is injected in the constructor.

 #### Route tests

-[Tests on the route](.\packages\server\routes\events.test.js) check the full endpoint (route, controller, adapter).
+[Tests on the route](./packages/server/routes/events.test.js) check the full endpoint (route, controller, adapter).
 The http calls are mocked with the library nock.

 #### Manual tests

-[sample requests](.\packages\server\tests\manual\events.http) can be used for smoke tests.
+[sample requests](./packages/server/tests/manual/events.http) can be used for smoke tests.

 ### CLI runner